jamalafzali/Latent-GAN/README.md

 * _TracerDataset_: Custom implementation of the Dataset Class from PyTorch.
 Dataset uses _get_tracer_ above.
 * _ToTensor_: Used to convert ndarrays to tensors
 * _TracerLatentDataset_: Custom implementation of the Dataset Class from PyTorch.
 Dataset uses _get_prediction_tracer_ above.
+* _VelocityFieldDataset_: Custom implementation of the Dataset Class from PyTorch.
+Dataset uses _get_velocity_ above.
+* _VelocityFieldDatasetStructured_: Custom implementation of the Dataset Class from PyTorch.
+Dataset uses _get_structured_velocity_ below.

 **Norm.py**
 * _normalise_: Given an array/tensor along with its max and min value, normalises the array from between 0 and 1